windkeepblow/FastDot/README.md

 	<td>8</td>
 	<td>2.06s</td>
 </tr>
-* If your pc has only one CPU, `np.dot` is enough.
-It's fast and easy to use.
+* Here the `np.dot` is compiled with the normal blas version(not optimized), so the speed is not very fast. `fast_dot` is pure C and its speed is too slow compared to the other two methods.

 Quick Start
 ----------------------